-Furthermore, our predecessor, Kensington Capital Acquisition Corp.
-IV, was a special purpose acquisition company ("SPAC").
+Furthermore, our predecessor, Kensington, was a special purpose acquisition company ("SPAC").
 SPACs have been subject to increased regulatory oversight and scrutiny, including from the SEC.
-Any governmental or regulatory investigation or inquiry related to the Business Combination or otherwise could have a material adverse effect on our business and negatively affect our reputation.
+Any governmental or regulatory investigation or inquiry related to our business combination with Kensington on September 14, 2022 or otherwise could have a material adverse effect on our business and negatively affect our reputation.